 Terminated employees in Georgia may be entitled to certain benefits and protections, depending on various factors such as employment contracts, company policies, and state regulations:

-• Severance Pay: In Georgia, severance pay is not a legal requirement, employers are required to adhere to any provisions outlined in an employee handbook, layoff notice, or employment contract.
-Failure to adhere to these requirements may result in breach of contract.
+- Severance Pay: In Georgia, severance pay is not a legal requirement.
+However, employers must adhere to any provisions regarding severance agreements if it is outlined in the employee handbook, layoff notice, or employment contract.
+Failure to adhere to these requirements may result in a breach of contract.

 Layoffs in Georgia